 So without further ado, hopefully this large list of amazing tattoo artists will help you in your decisions of getting inked or if you’re just keen to follow some new artists on Instagram.

-“I’ve just commenced my 2nd year tattooing.
+“I’ve began tattooing in 2014.
 My specific style would be “High Contrast Black & Grey Realism”.
 What has influenced me would have to be creating art on peoples skin that they get to enjoy for the rest of their lives and to see them happy once I have completed a tattoo on them.
 I do plan on travelling quite a bit in 2017 – Europe, America & Asia – but for now I’ll be keeping focused where I am based and working hard.”

 “I went to Art school for four years before starting off in a tattoo studio on the south coast of Australia.
 Early on I moved up to Sydney at Stone Heart and have been there ever since.
-Which comes to a total of 3 years of tattooing.
+Started tattooing in 2013.
 My work would fall comfortably into neo-traditional tattooing.
 I try to keep things big, bold and full – whilst creating interesting dynamics throughout every project.”

 Drew works out of a tattoo shop in the Central coast called STR Tattoo & Art Studio.
 He specialises in neotraditional tattoos.

 Dylan is one of Australia’s top tier artists, specializing in realism in both color and black & grey.
-At only 24 years old Dylan is making a big name for himself and is only going to continue getting better.
+Dylan is making a big name for himself and is only going to continue getting better.
 His books open in April so get ready to submit your appointments through!

-I’ve been tattooing for almost 10 years.
+I’ve been tattooing since 2008.
 There’s too many influential artists to list, but I’ll say my main influences right now are my 2 workmates Liam Alderson & Tater at Old Faithful Tattoo.
 My “style” is basically realistic black n grey (sometimes colour).
 Once my beautiful baby son Harper is a little bit older I’ll plan some travel to tattoo in the U.S. And also to Germany I hope.

 Kegan Hawkins is one of Australias most popular tattoo artists.
 Working alongside Harley Kirkwood in Old Faithful, Kegan specialises in colour portraits and realism but he’s no stranger to black and grey either.
 Sponsored by Inkjecta, stencilstuff, redemption, fusioninks, numbskulled and protat.